Parliamentary.ai

 Government Spending

-The bill will lead to increased government spending to fund the new public financing schemes for political parties.
-Exact figures will depend on the number of votes received and donations made under the new system, making precise predictions difficult.
+The bill will lead to increased government spending to fund the new public funding schemes for political parties.
+Exact figures are not specified in the bill but will depend on the number of votes received and registered supporters for each party.
+The ending of policy development grants will offset some of this spending.

 Groups Affected

-- Trade Unions and Membership Organizations: Their affiliation fees may be treated as individual donations, impacting their ability to fund political parties.
+• Trade Unions and Membership Organisations: New rules on how affiliation fees are treated could impact their financial contributions to political parties.

 Powered by nyModel